 POLICIES & PROCEDURES

-- In accordance with CDC guidelines and state mandates, tenants are required to wear face coverings/masks.
+- In accordance with CDC guidelines and state mandates, tenants are encouraged to wear face coverings/masks in public areas.
 If you are unable to procure a face mask, please see a member of staff.

 - The building will have ample building signage reminding tenants of CDC best practices, including social distancing guidelines.